Araruama (footballer)

-Marcos Vinicius Viana Ribeiro (born 15 April 1989), known as Araruama, is a Brazilian footballer who plays as a central midfielder.
+Marcos Vinicius Viana Ribeiro (born 15 April 1989), known as Araruama, is a Brazilian former professional footballer who played as a central midfielder.

 Career

 Born in Araruama, Rio de Janeiro, Marcos Vinícius began playing football with local side Olaria where he made his professional debut in the Campeonato Carioca.
 In 2010, he signed with Botafogo, but suffered a shoulder injury that required surgery, leaving him sidelined for two months.
 Marcos Vinícius made his Campeonato Brasileiro Série A debut for Botafogo in July 2011, following an injury to regular starter Éverton.